PrefectHQ/prefect/docs/tutorials/flow-configuration.md

 ### Parameter type conversion

 Many of the available configuration options for Prefect flows also allow you to configure flow execution behavior.
-A particularly powerful option is the ability to perform type conversion for the parameters passed to your flow function.
+One such option is the ability to perform type conversion for the parameters passed to your flow function.
 This is most easily demonstrated via a simple example:

 ```python
 from prefect import task, flow